andyl/uber_gen/README.md

     $ mix test         # run all tests
     $ mix script/all   # run example command-line scripts

 Best way to get started is probably to follow the `mix atree help` pages and to study the examples under the `script` directory.
+Then read the example playbooks in the `priv/playbooks` directory, and read the action modules in the `lib/atree/actions` directory.

 ## UberGen Architecture